Robotics & Automation Outreach Program (RAOP)

 RAOP is led by an interdisciplinary team from Howard University’s College of Engineering and Architecture and School of Education.

-- PI – Dr. Fadel Lashhab, Department of Electrical Engineering and Computer Science; Director of the Autonomous Vehicle, Robotics & Control (AVRC) Laboratory.
+- PI – Dr. Fadel Lashhab, Department of Electrical Engineering & Computer Science; Director of the Autonomous Vehicle, Robotics & Control (AVRC) Laboratory.

-- Co-PI – Dr. Katherine Picho, expert in educational psychology and program evaluation, leading assessment design and analysis.
+- Co-PI – Dr. Katherine Picho, educational psychology and evaluation; leading assessment design and analysis.

-- Co-PI – Dr. Imtiaz Ahmed, specialist in cyber-physical systems and networking, leading virtual lab integration and teacher support.
+- Co-PI – Dr. Imtiaz Ahmed, cyber-physical systems and networking; leading virtual lab integration and teacher support.

 Contact

-For questions about eligibility, application details, or collaboration opportunities, please contact the PI:
+For questions about eligibility, application details, or collaboration opportunities, please contact:

 Dr. Fadel Lashhab – fadel.lashhab@howard.edu